lutherlim/lutherlim.github.io/_pages/capstone.md

    From a business perspective, it is important to consider whether there is sufficient time to develop the model, or whether accuracy is preferred over speed and utility.

-3. **Other models**
+4. **Other models**
     Support Vector Machines, Fuzzy measures and Genetic Algorithms exist to classify images.
 But due to the time constraints of the capstone project, we are only able to explore deep learning, which is by far, out performing the other algorithms according to various research papers.
 It is still important to give the other models a try for a more in-depth comparison.

-## 8. Final words and future work
+## 7. Final words and future work
 That's all for now.
-I do hope you enjoy reading this and manage to have some takeaways.
+I do hope you had enjoy reading this and manage to have some takeaways.

 Some future work on this that I am currently exploring:
 1. Explore object detection techniques where multiple items can be classified in a single image